IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* Handled but ignored by TJAPlayer2 for PC
+* Handled but ignored by TJAPlayer2 for.PC

 ### BPM: